Our ToTH Faculty and Administration

 Zharray has taught in childhood education for more than five years.
 Zharray received her B.S. in Psychology from Morgan State University, and completed her Montessori fundamentals training with the MACTE-accredited Center for Guided Montessori Studies.
 Zharray is excited to bring creativity, art, drama, and music to ToTH and enjoys creating themes and activities that center around seasons, holidays, cultural celebrations, geography, and artists.
 A singer and musician, Zharray is naturally inclined to bring expression and creativity to our aftercare program.

-Morgan Brown, Primary Extended Day Assistant Teacher
+Morgan Brown, Primary Classroom and Extended Day Assistant Teacher

 Morgan enjoys anything that allows her to be creative, expressive, and artistic.
 She was searching for something where she could bring that to an early childhood setting, and feels ToTH’s aftercare program is a fantastic fit for her.
 She is eager to join Zharray each afternoon and is studying Montessori Fundamentals with the MACTE-accredited Center for Guided Montessori Studies.
 She is excited to work in an early childhood setting where she can exercise patience and observe children, instead of manage and instruct them, as her personality lends itself to freedom, understanding, and connection.
 Morgan received her B.A. in Arts Management from the University of Wisconsin.